About the Board

 The board is made up of officers, directors and the student president of the Student Alumni Association who, in their advisory roles, lead the organization in its service to the College and its alumni.
 Leadership provided by the board is essential to the successful implementation of programs designed to accomplish the mission of the association: “To enhance interaction among alumni, students, the community, and the College.”

 Except for ex-officio members and students, each elected director shall hold office for a term of two years or until the successor is elected and qualified.
 No director may be elected to serve more than three consecutive terms as a member of the governing board.
-Term limits for directors elected to an office may be suspended while serving as an officer.
-All officers shall be elected from the current governing board at the regular meeting of the board of directors scheduled in March or at a subsequent meeting, and must have served on the board at least one year prior to their election.
+The term limit can only be suspended while president.

 The Office of Alumni Relations (OAR) staff collaborates with board members by providing information to facilitate decision making and involvement in programs and activities.